 CAIR is funded through donations from individuals as well as grants from organizations such as Rockefeller Philanthropy Advisors ($30,000 since 2008) and the Tides Foundation ($5,000 since 2002).
 According to the right-leaning Influence Watch, “In 2013, it was revealed that from approximately 2007 to 2012, CAIR, Inc., transferred $1.08 million to the CAIR Foundation.
 CAIR, Inc., disclosed in 2005 that it received a total of $1.2 million from six contributors in Saudi Arabia and the U.A.E.”
 Further, CAIR has received $405,000 from the government of Qatar.

 Analysis / Bias

-In review, CAIR is primarily an Islamic civil rights advocacy group, however they also produce Op-Eds that are published on their website.
-The Op-Ed’s utilize moderate loaded language in headlines such as this: Government’s Countering Violent Extremism (CVE) Approach Continues to Single Out Muslims.
+In review, CAIR is primarily an Islamic civil rights advocacy group.
+However, they also produce Op-Eds that are published on their website.
+The Op-Eds utilize moderate loaded language in headlines such as this: Government’s Countering Violent Extremism (CVE) Approach Continues to Single Out Muslims.
 This article is strongly sourced to credible media outlets such as Reason, Foreign Policy, The Guardian, UK Parliament, DefenseOne, and Georgetown University.
 However, they also link to the conspiracy website Global Research.
-In another Op-Ed titled, CAIR: Columnist’s Anti-Islam Diatribe Ignores Words of the Quran and Prophet Muhammad there isn’t a single source listed with the exception of a quotes excerpts from the Quran.
+In another Op-Ed titled, CAIR: Columnist’s Anti-Islam Diatribe Ignores Words of the Quran and Prophet Muhammad, there isn’t a single source listed with the exception of quotes from the Quran.